kimh/clojure-by-example/source/index.md

 <br>
 <br>

-If `disj` value that the set doesn't contain, it returns the original set.
+If trying to `disj` a value that doesn't exist in the set, it returns the original set.

-## Select elements
+## Select

 ```clojure
 user=> (clojure.set/select odd? #{1 2 3} )